resmio/featuredeploy/README.md

 An instance will be removed after a given time period or when its branch gets merged.

 ### Configuration
-Featuredeploys is application independent, application specific things like credentials or setting up the app is configured inside a `.featuredeploy` folder inside the project root of the application you wish to deploy.
+Featuredeploy is application independent, everything application specific like credentials is configured inside a `.featuredeploy` folder at your project root folder of the application you wish do deploy.

-The `.featuredeploy/` folder consits of the following files:
+The `.featuredeploy/` folder consists of the following files:
 ```
 .featuredeploy/
 ├── config.ini